bereanrobotics/SPQR-SkyStone/README.md

 Team Supervisor: shollenbeck@bereanchristian.com

-This repository is split into 3 branches, master, arkin, and owen. arkin Solomon controls 'arkin' (and owns the repository).
-Owen Peterson is responsible for 'owen'.
+This repository is split into 3 branches, 'master', 'arkin', and 'owen'.
+Arkin Solomon controls 'arkin' (and owns the repository).
+Owen Peterson controls for 'owen'.
 Master is a jointly contributed.

 Code is built using the FTC Skystone Java SDK and Android Studio.
 Some code uses elements from the FTC sample code.

-### Todo
-- Start using hardware file instead of doing it at the beginning of every file.
-- Fix Vuforia somehow.
-- Measure levels.
-- Implement arm movement (Preferably asynchronously).
-- Implement servo movement (Preferably asynchronously).
-- Clean up files.
-- Clean up master.
-- Clean up branches.